 Can I take a program dog to work?

 Maybe.
 Please contact Puppy Program if you are interested in having a program dog attend work with you.
 We want to ensure this is the right fit for the dog in your care.
 We can also give guidance on navigating the workplace with a service dog in training.

 What if I go on vacation or need a break?

-We have an extensive network of short-term fosters willing to take in your puppy when needed.
-You simply let us know ahead of time when you will need a foster using our online portal system, and we will get to work finding a foster for you.
+We have an extensive network of Sitters willing to take in your puppy when needed.
+You simply let us know ahead of time when you will need a Sitter using our online portal system, and we will get to work finding a Sitter for you.